Molly Meldrum: 2011 accident

 On 15 December 2011, Meldrum was taken to the Alfred Hospital in a critical condition after being found unconscious in the backyard of his home in Richmond.
 He had fallen off a ladder from a height of around three metres.
 He was placed under intensive care in a sedated state and had surgery for his head injuries.
 As well as the head injuries, Meldrum had a broken shoulder, broken ribs, a punctured lung and cracked vertebrae.
 Meldrum had been with Steve Vizard on radio discussing the importance of health on the morning of the accident.
 By 27 December, further surgery to his chest injuries had occurred and his sedation levels were reduced.
 His brother Brian said that Meldrum had "spoken some words but they have no context".

 On 8 January 2012, Brian said Meldrum was breathing on his own and having conversations, but added that his recovery would be slow.
 On 19 January, Meldrum was taken out of hospital and moved into a rehabilitation centre.
 In April he gave his first public interview since the accident.
 In 2012, a few months after the accident, Meldrum interviewed British pop singer Elton John and American pop singer Katy Perry.

+On 22nd February, 2026, it was reported by various news sources, that Meldrum is currently receiving around the clock care, surrounded by loved ones.